 Consecutive Years: Nebraska finished in the final poll 33 straight seasons from 1969 to 2001 to set the record for longest all-time streak in coaches’ poll history.
 The Cornhuskers finished 10th or better in 26 of those 33 years.
 Following the Cornhuskers are Florida State (22 seasons 1984-2005), Michigan (20 seasons 1985-2004), Michigan (16 seasons 1968-83), Notre Dame (15 seasons 1964-78) and Alabama (13 seasons 1971-83).

 Top Two: Southern California leads all schools with 12 top two finishes in the Coaches’ Poll.
-Alabama and Miami (Fla.) are tied for second with nine top two finishes.
+Alabama is second with 11 top two finishes, followed by Miami (Fla.) with nine top two finishes.
 Oklahoma is next with eight top two finishes.

 Consecutive Top Five: Florida State owns the record for most consecutive top five finishes in the coaches’ poll with 14 in a row from 1987 to 2000.